-When you connect to a DAM server using Adobe Drive 4.2, you can select the option "Enable asset editing offline when server is not available."
-This enables offline editing mode, which allows you to continue to browse and edit assets after disconnecting from a server.
+When you connect to an AEM Assets server using Adobe Drive 5, you can select the option "Enable asset editing offline when server is not available."
+Choosing this option enables offline editing mode.
+In this mode, you can continue to browse and edit assets after disconnecting from a server.
 When you select this option, the "Remember me" option is automatically selected.

-When you connect with this option, you receive a warning if there is a change in the connection; that is, if the network goes down, or the server becomes unavailable for any reason.
+When you connect with this option, you receive a warning if there is a change in the connection, for example network glitches or the server outages.
 You can choose to work offline to continue editing assets.
-If you click No, Adobe Drive 4.2 disconnects from the DAM server, and the mounted drive is removed from your local file system.
+If you click No, Adobe Drive 5 disconnects from the AEM Assets server, and the mounted drive is removed from your local file system.

 If you click Yes, you enter offline editing mode.
-The status is reflected in the Adobe Drive 4.2 Connect UI.
+The status is reflected in the Adobe Drive 5 Connect UI.
 The server icon in the Adobe Drive Connection UI shows both the status of the connection and the current editing mode: